Yamakaze-chan/Remove_background_MODnet/README.md

 # Remove_background_MODnet
 Remove background with MODnet \- (Based on paper "MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition (AAAI 2022)")

-This is a modify version of MODnet \- [https://github\.com/ZHKKKe/MODNet/tree/master](https://github.com/ZHKKKe/MODNet/tree/master)
+This is a modify version of MODnet \- (The original: [https://github\.com/ZHKKKe/MODNet/tree/master](https://github.com/ZHKKKe/MODNet/tree/master))

 To use this, please use following commands: